Reading time:

 1 min read

-Average Costs By Apartment/House Size
+Moving Costs By House Size

 However, you should reach out to a local moving company and request a free quote to better understand the costs of the move.
 And since there are many variables that can add to the cost of your move, it is better to have local movers conduct an in-person (or virtual) estimate.
 You can then factor in your overall budget and take it from there.